The Outlier

 Ace tensed as the security guards behind him inched closer.
 “What’s all this got to do with me?”

-“So, you created a new batch in order to prove your dominance and regain your support.”
+“So, you’re creating a new batch in order to prove your dominance and regain your support.”
 Elliot sneered.
 “Distract the people from the real problems we’ve got here in New Arden by uniting them against a common enemy.”

 Elliot practically shoved past Ace as he spat, “It’s not an opinion when my entire family dies in a hospital because your people deemed they weren’t important enough to save!!”